GoogleCloudPlatform/endpoints-codelab-android/README.md

 the local Android emulator.
 As we'll see later, the initialization for the production code is somewhat simpler.

-> If you were to run it on a real device, here are the required changes :
+> If you were to run it on a real device, here are the required changes:
 >
 > 1. edit the `todoTxtBackend` run configuration to listen on 0.0.0.0 (default is 127.0.0.1)
 >